 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

 Last Week's Economic Headlines

-- In the week ended September 22, the advance figure for seasonally adjusted initial claims for unemployment insurance was 214,000, an increase of 12,000 from the previous week's level, which was revised up by 1,000.
-According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended September 15.
-The advance number of those receiving unemployment insurance benefits during the week ended September 15 was 1,661,000, an increase of 16,000 from the prior week's level.
-This is the lowest level for insured unemployment since November 10, 1973, when it was 1,673,000.
+- For the week ended March 30, there were 202,000 new claims for unemployment insurance, a decrease of 10,000 from the previous week's level, which was revised up by 1,000.
+This is the lowest level for initial claims since December 6, 1969, when it was 202,000.
+According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended March 23.
+The advance number of those receiving unemployment insurance benefits during the week ended March 23 was 1,717,000, a decrease of 38,000 from the prior week's level, which was revised down by 1,000.

 Eye on the Week Ahead

 The latest information on inflationary trends is out this week with the release of the March reports on the Consumer Price Index and Producer Price Index.
 The CPI advanced 0.2% in February, while producer prices rose a mere 0.1%.
 Neither index is expected to advance significantly as inflationary pressures remain lukewarm through the first quarter of 2019.